Spades96/Project-Zero/README.txt

 -Queries that demonstrate database functionality

 04_automation.sql
--Database automation and enforcement of business rules
+-Database automation with triggers, procedure, and a function for enforcement of business rules